addrummond/imask/README.markdown

     }

 The `popUseSSL` key can be set to true to have the POP server use SSL.
-Currently, the connection to the IMAP server is assumed to be via SSL if `imapPort` is 993, and insecure otherwise.
+If the `imapUseSSL' key is set to true, imask attempts to connect to the IMAP server over SSL.
 The server prints some simple logging information to stdout, so it should be run as follows:

     node imask.js > log